python/cpython/Doc/howto/descriptor.rst

 :meth:`__set__`, or :meth:`__delete__`.

 Optionally, descriptors can have a :meth:`__set_name__` method.
-This is only used in cases where a descriptor needs to know either the class where it is created or the name of class variable it was assigned to.
+This is only used in cases where a descriptor needs to know either the class where it was created or the name of class variable it was assigned to.

 Descriptors get invoked by the dot operator during attribute lookup.
 If a